-Meet The Current Team
+Meet The Team

 Dr. Kara Thompson

-St. Francis Xavier University Associate Professor, Department of Psychology Collaborating Scientist Canadian Institute for Substance Use Research (CISUR)
+St. Francis Xavier University Associate Professor, Department of Psychology

 Dr. Kara Thompson is an Associate Professor in the Department of Psychology at St. Francis Xavier University.
-She is a prolific scholar, with close to 70 peer-reviewed publications and is widely recognized for her research contributions on alcohol policy, and substance use in young adulthood.
+She is a prolific scholar, with over 70 peer-reviewed publications and is widely recognized for her research contributions on alcohol policy, and substance use in young adulthood.
 She is a scientist on the Canadian Alcohol Policy Evaluation project, and was a scientific expert for the development of Canada’s new guidance on alcohol and health.

 Lab Manager